 Regie is a former National Poetry Slam Individual Champion, was selected one of Chicago Tribune’s Artist of the Year for Excellence for his poetry.
 He has co-judge the Chicago Sun-Times Poetry Competition with Marc Smith and Mark Strand, has been regularly featured on N. P. R. and has appeared on HBO’s Def Poetry Jam.

 Regie is widely published in anthologies, magazines and journals such as The Iowa Review, Harvard Divinity Magazine, Poetry Magazine, Spoken Word Revolution (Source Books), The Good Men Project and several others.
-His full-length book of poetry Storms Beneath The Skin (EM Press) was published in 2001 and received the Golden Pen Award.
-In 2005 Regie was a featured on the PBS Arts magazine- Art Close-Up and was subsequently nominated for a Boston Grammy.
-In spring of 2008 Regie competed in and won the “Big Boat” international poetry competition held in Monfalcone, Italy.
-In 2010 Regie was invited to Milan, Italy to perform in a production of Poesia Presente’s Apocalissi Quotidiane (Everyday Apocalypses) in which he performed, in Italian, a version of Una Furtiva Lagrima (One Secret Tear) from Donizetti’s Opera L’elisir d’amore (The Elixir of Love) at The Teatro Binario #7.
-In 2010-11 Regie received both the Massachusetts Cultural Council Award for Poetry and a Lexington Education Foundation Grant.
+His full-length book of poetry Storms Beneath The Skin (EM Press) received the Golden Pen Award.
+Regie was a featured on the PBS Arts magazine- Art Close-Up and was subsequently nominated for a Boston Grammy.
+He competed in and won the “Big Boat” international poetry competition held in Monfalcone, Italy, and as a result was invited to Milan, Italy to perform in a production of Poesia Presente’s Apocalissi Quotidiane (Everyday Apocalypses) in which he performed, in Italian, a version of Una Furtiva Lagrima (One Secret Tear) from Donizetti’s Opera L’elisir d’amore (The Elixir of Love) at The Teatro Binario #7.
+Regie is also a recipient of both the Massachusetts Cultural Council Award for Poetry and a Lexington Education Foundation Grant.
 Regie received his MFA in Poetry from New England College.